Cross-Currency Basis Swaps Referencing Backward-Looking Rates: Cross-currency futures trading

 where we have used the algebraic relationship

-In the dynamics above, we have also implicitly postulated rehypothecation of collateral (as opposed to its segregation), meaning that the collateral amount is available for trading purposes (for alternative conventions regarding collateralization we refer to, e.g., \cite{BR2015,BCR2018}).
+In the dynamics above, we have also implicitly postulated the rehypothecation of collateral (as opposed to its segregation), meaning that the collateral amount is assumed to be available for trading purposes in the domestic market (for a detailed study of alternative conventions regarding collateralization we refer to, e.g., \cite{BCR2018,BR2015}).

 It is important to notice that from the hedger's point of view, the collateral amount is not part of their assets and thus we define the {\it hedger's wealth} process by the equality $V_t(\varphi,C) := V_t^p(\varphi,C) - C_t$ for all $t$.
 Formally, in order to compute the hedger's wealth at any date $t$ for an exogenously given process $C$ and any trading strategy $\varphi$ it suffices to use the self-financing condition to compute $V^p_t(\varphi,C)$ and subsequently deduct the current value of collateral $C_t$.
 The wealth process $V(\varphi,C)$ of a hedging strategy is used to formally describe the current marked-to-market value of a trade, which manifestly depends on the level of collateralization.